mojomath/MSL/README.md

 - [ ] Hypergeometric functions
 - [ ] Numerical integration
 - [ ] ODE solvers
-- [ ] Optimize with Mojo-specific tricks
+- [ ] Optimize with Mojo-specific tricks!
+The fun part!

 ## Contributors

 All contributions are welcome.
 Let's make science easy together for everyone :)